JoseneyJ/TruthIs2/README.md

 # TruthIs | Under Construction
-A Christian confessional blog website where users can share their testimonies &amp; confessions in their walk with christ.
+A Christian confessional blog website where users can share their testimonies &amp; confessions in their walk with Christ.
-Creating a community where the user intrusive thoughts they are afraid to share with the church is safe & showing they are not alone
+Creating a community where the user's intrusive thoughts they are afraid to share with the church is safe & showing they are not alone in their journey.

 ## Tasks
     - Responsive design for various devices.